The Witcher (video game series): Sales

 The series had sold over 33 million units by March 2018, increasing to over 50 million units by May 2020.
 As of March 2023, the series has sold over 75 million units, of which over 50 million were of The Witcher 3: Wild Hunt.
+In January 2026, CD Projekt CEO Michał Nowakowski announced that The Witcher and The Witcher 2: Assassins of Kings had reached 10 million and 15 million units sold respectively, contributing to a cumulative franchise figure of 85 million units.
 The total makes it one of the best-selling video game franchises of all time.